 - Better-for-you ingredients - I use brown rice (you'd never know) and skipped the soy sauce for coconut aminos (although you can use soy sauce or liquid aminos if you prefer).
 I also use extra-virgin olive oil as opposed to refined vegetable oils that you'd find in most fried rice recipes.

 - Veggie packed - Typical fried rice has a few peas and carrots thrown in, but not this dish!
 This healthy chicken fried rice is veggie packed!
+Love veggie packed twists on classic foods, then try my healthy chicken pot pie soup with cauliflower.

 - Easy - One skillet and less than 30 minutes to make this easy fried rice!
+My easy gluten-free chicken meatballs is another quick recipe to try!

 Ingredients